mehulagg/gitlab/doc/user/clusters/applications.md

 > [Deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/327908) in GitLab 13.12.

-GitLab Runner is installed using GitLab CI/CD by defining configuration in `.gitlab/managed-apps/config.yaml`.
+GitLab Runner is installed using GitLab CI/CD by defining the configuration in `.gitlab/managed-apps/config.yaml`.

 The following configuration is required to install GitLab Runner using GitLab CI/CD: